 Tips for Using a Fire Extinguisher

-While fire extinguishers put out fires, anyone from your local fire department would tell you that if your home is on fire, you should use your extinguisher to clear a path to safety for you and your family.
+While fire extinguishers put out fires, any local fire department pro will remind folks that if a home is on fire, users will want to employ the extinguisher to clear a path to safety for household members.
 Regardless of their size, fires are dangerous, and it’s best to get outside and allow professionals to handle the situation.

-- P – Pull the pin
+• P – Pull the safety pin

-- A – Aim the nozzle at the base of the fire
+• A – Aim the nozzle at the base of the fire

-- S – Squeeze the handle (or trigger in some cases)
+• S – Squeeze the handle (or trigger in some cases)

-- S – Sweep back and forth with the nozzle, extinguishing the fire before escaping to safety.
+• S – Sweep back and forth with the nozzle, extinguishing the fire before escaping to safety

-- Use the P.A.S.S. system to extinguish a fire
+• Use the P.A.S.S. system to extinguish a fire

 FAQs